asyncapi/modelina/docs/languages/Cplusplus.md

 # C++
 There are special use-cases that each language supports; this document pertains to **C++ models**.

+Limitations:
-We use v17 of C++ as our baseline.
+- We use v17 of C++ as our baseline.

-Circular models are not supported at all within the generator.
+- Circular models are not supported.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->